Are you currently taking Armour Thyroid but not sure that your dose is where it should be?

 But, unless you check all these lab tests you won’t have any idea how you are reacting to the medication.

-When taking Armour thyroid you should try to find a dose (typically between 1 and 2 grains per day) which keeps your TSH in the low/healthy range, your free T4 in the middle range, and your free T3 in the higher end of the reference range.
+When taking Armour thyroid you should try to find a dose (typically between 1 and 2 grains per day) that keeps your TSH in the low/healthy range, your free T4 in the middle range, and your free T3 in the higher end of the reference range.

 You can find more information about these ranges in this post.